Life Insurance vs Mortgage Insurance

 Level Term Mortgage Protection Life Insurance

 The term ‘level’ defines this type of life insurance.
-The amount of coverage stays the same throughout the term.
+The coverage amount stays the same throughout the term.

 However, there are index-linked mortgage protection policies which protect against inflation.
 Your premiums will rise, but the payout will remain in line with the inflation rate.